-In honor of the Bowl’s 30th anniversary, the Valero Alamo Bowl, along with their partners at PNC Bank, proudly awarded 30 grants to 30 dedicated teachers as part of the College Football Playoff Foundation’s Extra Yard for Teachers program.
+In honor of the Bowl’s 30th anniversary, the Valero Alamo Bowl and PNC Bank proudly awarded 30 grants to 30 dedicated teachers as part of the College Football Playoff Foundation’s Extra Yard for Teachers program.

-This Fall, Valero Alamo Bowl and PNC Bank representatives visited San Antonio campuses to surprise select teachers with their well-deserved award.
+With additional support from Dr. Richard and Jennifer Steffen, KPMG, and Ryan Velasquez, the Valero Alamo Bowl and PNC Bank representatives visited San Antonio campuses to surprise select teachers with their well-deserved awards.

 Below is the list of winning teachers:

 Taylor Cissell (LEE HS): In just a few short years, Cissell has grown the journalism department from just 10 students to over 35 students.
 Cissell’s energy is infectious, which is easily seen from her students’ enthusiasm to increase the scope of covering all of the meaningful stories LEE has to offer.
 With the growth of her department, Cissell could use more resources to support the influx of students.
 Cissell intends to use the grant money to repair some cameras and buy plenty more memory cards.
 “Teaching high school students, memory cards sometimes have a tendency to disappear,” said Cissell with a smile.